How to Tell When Your Child Can Safely Hold Down the Fort

 4. They Follow Rules

-Don’t worry, though, and there are ways you can help your child learn to follow the rules.
+Don’t worry, though; there are ways to help your child learn to follow the rules.
 An excellent way to do that is by reinforcing the rules and ensuring they are clear.
 You can also put consequences in place for when those rules are broken.
 And do your best to be patient.
 For some children, it takes time to realize regulations are meant to be followed.

 5. They Can Resist Peer Pressure

 Research shows children give in to peer pressure for several reasons.
-One reason is that they are afraid of getting teased, and the other is that they want to be liked.
+One reason is that they fear getting teased, and the other is that they want to be liked.
 Teaching kids how to say “no” and helping them feel confident in themselves will teach them how to resist peer pressure.
-In the meantime, hire a babysitter, so your kids aren’t home alone.
+In the meantime, hire a babysitter so your kids aren’t home alone.

 6. They Aren’t Afraid to Be Alone